Bukkkola/splunk-security-monitoring-lab/documentation/phase-4-windows-event-collection.md

 - Identify abnormal session durations
 - Support forensic analysis by reconstructing user activity

-In this lab, Splunk succ
+In this lab, Splunk successfully collected and indexed Event ID 4634, demonstrating the ability to monitor user session activity and correlate authentication events from the Windows endpoint.